Darknetzz/php-notes/README.md

 # php-notes-simple

+*NOTE*: See the [ace](https://github.com/Darknetzz/php-notes/tree/ace) branch for improvements to the editor and php-notes in general.

 An *actual* super simple note page with markdown support!

 Just git clone to your (PHP-supported) webserver and start taking notes. :)